replicatedhq/replicated-docs/docs/enterprise/updating-tls-cert.md

 Replicated recommends that you complete this upload process quickly to minimize the vulnerability risk.
 :::

-Tp upload a new custom TLS certificate:
+To upload a new custom TLS certificate:

 1. Run the following annotation command to restore the ability to upload new TLS certificates: